prichey/prestonrichey.com/src/pages/blog/react-rust-wasm-hello/index.md

 export default App;
 ```

-> Note: I'm using <xa href="https://reactjs.org/docs/hooks-intro.html">Hooks</xa> here, which depend on React 16.8 or higher.
+Note: I'm using <xa href="https://reactjs.org/docs/hooks-intro.html">Hooks</xa> here, which depend on React 16.8 or higher.
 If you just created your app, you shouldnt' have any issues, but if you're using a legacy app you'll either need to do some refactoring or update React.

 You should see a button on screen, 'Load library.'
 Click on that then click again to call the loaded library.
 If everything went as expected, you should see an alert pop up with a greeting.
 Congrats, you have successfully imported and run Wasm code!

+You can also try out a (hopefully) working version of the app <xa href="https://hello-wasm.netlify.com/">here</xa>.

 </section>